-Regardless of your niche or target market, online competition is definitely not on strike.
-No matter how unique your idea is, someone somewhere is waiting to give you a fierce competition on the web and using every online marketing technique to grab website users’ attention.
 Since people’s attention span is consistently being clamour for, how do you ensure that you stand out as the ‘Purple Cow’ in your field?
 Do you have the right elements on your homepage, your main landing page of your website?
 Does it raise a visitors attention and desire to trade with you?
-Do you have a captivating headline, engaging content, striking images, call to actions, strategically placed with right balance of form, function, and features to attract, capture leads, nurture and convert to sales?
+Do you have a captivating headline, engaging content, striking images, call to actions, strategically placed with a right balance of form, function, and features to attract, capture leads, nurture and convert to sales?

 A website homepage is like a storefront of your business.
 People assess the value of your services or products through the homepage in just a few seconds.
 Just like how we subconsciously make conclusions with people and first impressions.
 That’s why we have put together a simple 9-point checklist for you to make sure that your website homepage has the most important elements to make that great first impression to start.

 1. A Company Logo And Captivating Headline

 Can a visitor tell within the first three seconds what your business is and become aware of your value proposition?